jlenain/flaapluc/README.md

 ## Principle

-The pipeline generates light curves from Fermi/LAT data, using an unusually small "region of interest" of 1 degree, in which the data set is assumed to be background-free.
+The pipeline generates light curves from Fermi-LAT data, using an unusually small "region of interest" of 1 degree, in which the data set is assumed to be background-free.
 No likelihood fit is performed with the aperture photometry method.
-If you want a reliable result, please consider performing a standard Fermi/LAT data analysis (cf. http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/).
+If you want a reliable result, please consider performing a standard Fermi-LAT data analysis (cf. http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/).

 For a given source, the pipeline first looks whether the source of interest has a counterpart in the 3FGL catalogue.
 This is done by scanning the "master" list of sources `listSources.txt`, which includes a column with the 3FGL name, if any, for a given source.